In this article, we’ll discuss what stockouts are, how they occur, and what you can do to prevent stockouts.

 In all cases, the common thread always has to do with a disruption in the flow of inventory from the supplier or distributor to the place where it is needed.

 Depending on the industry, the cost of a single stockout can reach into the billions.
-In manufacturing environments, especially those relying on just-in-time models of production, a shortage of raw material can put entire production lines on hold.
+In manufacturing environments, especially those relying on just-in-time models of production, being unable to avoid stockouts that create a shortage of raw material can put entire production lines on hold.
 This can then snowball down the supply chain, impacting downstream availability and potentially causing a bullwhip effect.

 In the Retail industry, stockouts can result in lost sales, disgruntled customers and long-term erosion of a company’s brand.
 According to a recent McKinsey study, the US food retail industry loses an estimated 2-3% of sales every year due to stockouts and unavailable inventory.